fg24davies/portfolio/week_4.md

 ### Weekly Goals
 #### Goals

-1. Build a simple web app with a database
+1. Build a simple web app with a database :dancer:
-2. Follow an effective debugging process for database applications
+2. Follow an effective debugging process for database applications :dancer:
-3. Explain the basics of how databases work (e.g. tables, SQL, basic relationships between tables)
+3. Explain the basics of how databases work (e.g. tables, SQL, basic relationships between tables) :confused:

 #### How will I achieve these goals? (include resources and strategies)